Psychological Testing FAQs

 Psychological testing involves the administration of several different tests to an individual in order to determine a specific psychiatric diagnosis, such as Attention-Deficit/Hyperactivity Disorder (ADHD), Autism Spectrum Disorder, Bipolar Disorder, Anxiety or Depression, as well as to provide a thorough set of recommendations to guide an individual’s treatment.

 Psychological testing is for all ages.
 Adults can be tested for the same reasons as a child: clarification of diagnosis, treatment recommendations and exploration of his or her strengths.

 - An Intelligence Quotient (IQ) test, such as the Wechsler Intelligence Scale

 - Academic Achievement test, such as the Wechsler Individual Achievement Test (WIAT)

-- Personality tests, which include objective tests like the Behavior Rating Inventory of Executive Functioning (BRIEF)
+- Personality tests, which include objective tests like the Personality Assessment Inventory (PAI)

 - Projective tests, such as the Thematic Apperception Test (TAT)

 Is the process different for children and adults?